Miguel Rojas Player Props: Dodgers vs. Padres

-Miguel Rojas -- hitting .208 with two walks in his past 10 games -- will be in action for the Los Angeles Dodgers versus the San Diego Padres, with Blake Snell on the hill, on May 6 at 8:40 PM ET.
+On Sunday, Miguel Rojas (.200 batting average in his past 10 games, with two walks) and the Los Angeles Dodgers play the San Diego Padres, whose starting pitcher will be Joe Musgrove.
+First pitch is at 7:10 PM ET.

 Miguel Rojas Game Info & Props vs. the Padres